-The Scapa distillery is generally overlooked because half a mile away is the Highland Park distillery, that and the fact that it was effectively mothballed from 1994 to 2004, when the distillery was refurbished and started to produce whisky again.
-There was small distillations between 2004 and 2007, more to keep the equipment in good order than to produce a lot of whisky.
+The Scapa distillery is generally overlooked because half a mile away is the Highland Park distillery, that and the fact that it was effectively mothballed from 1994 to 2004 when the distillery was refurbished and started to produce whisky again.
+There were small distillations between 2004 and 2007, more to keep the equipment in good order than to produce a lot of whisky.

 If you can’t find a distillery bottle, then have a look for an independent bottling by either Douglas Laing or Gordon & MacPhail.

 So, would I buy it?
 At this price, yes I would.

 You can buy Scapa “Skiren” for around $45.00 a bottle.